 We are back!
 St George’s 2017 is coming to the Vauxhall Pleasure Gardens on 22nd and 23rd April.

-Yes, a two day event with a massive bonfire on the Saturday night.
+Yes, a two day event this year and a late finish on Saturday night.
 The medieval full contact fighters will return for the third London Tournament, bringing carnage back to Steel Henge to crown a new champion.
 For those of you who don’t know, that means men in armour clubbing each other with axes.
-There will be Morris dancers, Punch & Judy, an ale and mead tent, falconry, archery for all the family and a hog roast, traditional crafts and an evening performance of Shakespeare around the bonfire.
+There will be Morris dancers, Punch & Judy, an ale and mead tent, falconry, archery for all the family and a hog roast, traditional crafts and an evening performance of Shakespeare with a fire performance of the Story of St George and the Dragon.

 Vauxhall Pleasure Gardens St George’s Festival Saturday 23rd April 2016